 you are here: Kidger Home / Michael Kidger Memorial Scholarship / Awardees / Winner 2006

-Michael Kidger Memorial Scholarship: AWARDEE - BLAIR L. UNGER
+2006 AWARDEE - BLAIR L. UNGER

 Blair received 2006 Award Certificate from David Williamson, Chairman Michael Kidger Memorial Scholarship Committee, at Vancouver, British Columbia, 7 June 2006.
 Blair also received a copy of Michael Kidger's book, Fundamental Optical Design.

-Blair's research is examining diffractive and dispersive spectrographic systems for use in astronomical applications.
+Blair's research involves examining diffractive and dispersive spectrographic systems for use in astronomical applications.
 Given that there exists no straightforward way to choose a best design for a spectrograph with a specific set of system constraints and perfomance requirements, the goal will be to find a set of constraints to allow certain low-order imaging and dispersion requirements to be met.
 Working within that solution space, configurations can be judged against one another for geometrical layout, sensitivity to alignment, and residual higher order aberrations.
 Blair plans to study new optical design methods applicable to two, three or more mirrors or refractive elements combined with existing grating designs.

 As part of his past and ongoing efforts, Blair has worked on a DARPA sponsored Very High Efficiency Solar Cell (VHESC) project and as a student co-op at NASA's Goddard Space Flight Center on the planned James Webb Space Telescope (JWST).

-® 2003 Kidger Optics Associates.
+® 2011 Kidger Optics Associates.
 All rights reserved.